Sneedstar/wizwalkerbots/README.md

 2. Double click the exe in the desired location you want to run the script <br />

 ## Running from source
-1. Install python 3.10 [here](https://www.python.org/downloads/release/python-3100rc1/) and click the checkmark to add to PATH <br />
+1. Install python 3.10 [here](https://www.python.org/downloads/release/python-3100rc1/) and click the checkmark to add to PATH when you are installing it <br />
 2. Make sure you are on the `main` branch of this github.
 Not any other tags.
-You can select the `main` branch with the drop down box in the top left.
+You can select the `main` branch with the drop down box (box with a down arrow) in the top left by the word that says `branch`.
 3. Install it as a ZIP with the big green button on the top right <br />
 4. Open cmd in the main github folder.
 Make sure it is called `wizwalkerbots-main`.
 You can achieve this by typing `cmd` in the top address bar in the file explorer <br />
 5. Run `pip install -r requirements.txt` to install required libraries <br />